LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 </p>

 <p align="justify">
-We have built the code using the following command line:
+We have built the code for the calculation of the self-difusion coefficients using the following command line:
 </p>

 ```console